anonthertab/anonthertab/README.md

 anything under; homophobia, transphobia, zoophiles, pdophiles etc etc.. you can fill in the rest. dont interact with me.

+•

+i don't care who you ship as long it is not anything listed above this text, and you don't force it onto me without warning.

 <img src="https://media1.tenor.com/m/F3MYSltnjjQAAAAC/enjin-gachiakuta.gif" width="700">

 </div>